dev-xero/ghostty-tundra/README.md

     touch Tundra
     ```

-3. Paste the contents of the palette above.
+3. Paste the contents of the palette above or just copy the file.

 4. Create the config file if it doesn't exist.